Texas Tech University

 Layouts

 When submitting your resume through an online application, it is important to keep formatting clean, neat, and simple.
 To support this objective, avoid using infographics or color-heavy layouts.
 In some cases, creative industries might expect your resume and application materials to represent your brand identity.
-If you are aiming to work in one of these industries, you should have a more creative layout ready to bring to in-person interaction or email directly to a person.
+If you are aiming to work in one of these industries, you should have a more creative layout ready for in-person interaction or for email directly to a person.
 A simple layout is still recommended for online applications.

 File Types